vesoft-inc/nebula-kafka-connector/ngql/README.md

     - try `./ngql` in interactive mode directly.

-    - And try `./ngql -e 'show hosts'` for the direct script mode.
+    - And try `./ngql -e 'show graphs'` for the direct script mode.

     - And try `./ngql -f demo.nGQL` for the script file mode.